 Fishing is best in the first 60 miles or so downriver from Lees Ferry and when the Colorado River is running clear.
 If the river is thick with sediment and muddy, you will have limited success.
 The river becomes muddy when we get rainfall over the side streams and tributaries that empty into the Colorado River.
 Two of the largest tributaries merge with the Colorado River near Lees Ferry and at river mile 60.
 That doesn’t mean you can’t catch fish throughout the Canyon.

-Three-day trips don’t leave too much time for fishing since you’re only on the river one night.
-Any trip 6 days or longer will provide more opportunities to throw out your line.
+– The 3 Day Escape doesn’t leave too much time for fishing since you’re only on the river one night, but any trip 6 days or longer will provide more opportunities to throw out your line.

-Please limit yourself to essential tackle needs.
-The best lures have been large, fluorescent orange z-rays, small daredevils with a spot of orange or bright red, and different colored worms.
-Corn, imitation salmon eggs, cheese, etc. are allowed.
-We’ve also been told that an assortment of KastMaster and Panther Martin spinners with lots of gold and silver can be good.
+For rod and reel: The best lures have been large, fluorescent orange z-rays, small daredevils with a spot of orange or bright red, and different colored worms.
+The Mepps Plain Lure Assortment Kit has worked great while in the canyon.
+Corn, imitation salmon eggs, cheese, etc. are allowed and have been successful in relatively clear water.
+Another recommendation has been for an assortment of KastMaster and Panther Martin spinners with lots of gold and silver.

 For fly fishing: the best setup is a San Juan Worm with a Zebra Midge tied to the hook.
 You can also use smaller nymphs.
 Bring a few different lengths of tapered leaders to allow for differences in where you’d be fishing (directly from shore or on an outcropping with a deep eddy).

 Have a reel good time!